After we got over our paranoia, we are finally embracing Notion! Proceed with caution. Help us petition for more control over our notes in NOTION.

-Understanding pages in Notion
+Pages in Notion

 Each database can be a collection of pages.
 You can work on your page superimposed above your app’s workspace or open it as a new window.
 For all your pages in Notion, you can add an icon and a cover.
-Your page title is at the top of your page and your properties below it.
+Your page title is at the top of your page and your properties are below it.

 Notion customises your font per page and you only have three font options.
 For an app solely dedicated to typing notes, this is disappointing.
 Others could call it minimalism; it keeps your notes uniform throughout the page.
 Notion is not the app you want if you love playing around with fonts.
 Your text can be big or small and your page full width (adds a few centimetres to your notebook).

 Notion has a minimalist user interface.
 It has no writing icons anywhere on the canvas.
 Everything you need popups up when you need it.
 This has both advantages and disadvantages.
 Of course, the clean writing space is refreshing.
 It allows you to focus on your writing without any distractions.
 However, icons make functions readily available to simply tap on.
 It gives users a better user experience.

 To add anything in the app, you rely on the plus icon (on the left side of your block) and scroll to find what you need.
 You can also write commands.
 Those require learning.
 Why not just have icons that we can tap on?
 Notion has plenty of space to add function icons.
 Popup menus are not fun to work with.